tkr22777/aws-starter-app/Readme.md

 - **RDS Module**: Refactored with configurable sizing, encryption defaults, and environment structure
 - **EC2 Module**: Enhanced with instance type selection, storage configuration, and security settings
 - **ALB Integration**: Separated into dedicated module for clean separation of concerns
+- **ECS Modules**: Split into standalone service (10_ecs) and ALB integration (10a_ecs_alb) patterns
 - **Remote State**: All modules now use remote state for proper dependency management

+### ECS Architecture Patterns
+**Standalone ECS (10_ecs)**:
+- Single-task deployment with direct IP access
+- Cost-effective for development and simple services
+- No ALB dependency, optional auto-scaling
+- ECS Exec enabled for container debugging

+**ECS with ALB (10a_ecs_alb)**:
+- High-availability deployment with load balancing
+- Path-based routing and health checks
+- Multi-AZ redundancy and zero-downtime deployments
+- Production-ready with advanced monitoring

 ### Environment Structure
 All refactored modules follow standardized pattern: